-- Download Google Pay from the Google Play Store.
+- Download Google Wallet from the Google Play Store.

-- Open the Google Pay app on your phone and tap the '+' sign.
+- Open the Google Wallet app on your phone and tap the '+' sign.

 - When you're prompted to add a credit or debit card, line up your HSBC UK card within the frame on the screen to capture your card details or enter your card information manually.

 - Verify your card with a one-time passcode which will be sent to you by text message.